Liu-group/AutoSolvate/docs/tutorial.rst

        H     3.3951743890    1.2429028846    0.0000376679
        H     3.3951863936   -1.2429173191    0.0000261673

-Now that you have the structures, make a neutral and radical directory.
+Now that you have the structures, make a directory for each example.
 We will start with the neutral molecule.

 Example 1: Napthalene in Water
 -------------------------------------------